Nvidia is tracking more than 8,500 AI startups with $60B in funding

 Three top investment pros open up about what it takes to get your video game funded.

-“The fastest growing segments or verticals in the healthcare itself are around pharma and AI biology,” Lemonde said.
-“We launched the program in 2016.
-And every year, it’s been growing faster.
+“The fastest-growing segments or verticals in health care itself are around pharma and AI biology,” Lemonde said.
+“We launched the program in 2016, and every year it’s been growing faster.
 In 2020, we had a plus 26% growth in the number of members joining Inception, and just this first half of this year is already plus 17%.
 So AI adoption is impacting every industry.”

-The Inception program provides assistance and software for AI startups, and it’s Nvidia’s way of introducing AI companies to its hardware products such as its AI chips.
-The data from the ecosystem gives the companies a lot of insights into the AI economy.
+The Inception program provides assistance and software for AI startups, and it’s Nvidia’s way of introducing AI companies to its data chips and other hardware products.
+At the same time, the data from the ecosystem gives the companies a lot of insights into the AI economy.

 Regional strengths

-The U.S. leads the world with nearly 27% of the Inception AI startups.
-Those U.S. companies have raised more than $27 billion.
-And of the U.S. startups, 42% are based in California.
-That means more than one in 10 AI startups are based in California, with 29% in the San Francisco Bay Area.
-This underscores the draw of Silicon Valley for startup founders and VC funding, Lemonde said.
+The U.S. represents nearly 27% of Inception AI startups, putting the country in the lead and accounting for more than $27 billion.
+Inception AI reports 42% of the U.S. companies are based in California, with 29% in the San Francisco Bay Area.
+This underscores the hold Silicon Valley still has on startup founders and VC funding, Lemonde said.

 Following the U.S. is China, in terms of both funding and company stage, with 12% of Nvidia Inception members based there.
 India comes in third at 7%, with the United Kingdom right behind at 6%.

-Taken together, AI startups based in the U.S., China, India and the U.K. account for just over half of all startups in Nvidia Inception.
-Following in order after these are Germany, Russia, France, Sweden, Netherlands, Korea and Japan.
+Taken together, AI startups based in the U.S., China, India, and the U.K. account for just over half of all startups in Nvidia Inception.
+Following in order after these are Germany, Russia, France, Sweden, Netherlands, Korea, and Japan.

 Industry focus

-In terms of industries, healthcare, information technology services (IT), intelligent video analytics (IVA), media and entertainment (M&E) and robotics are the top five in Nvidia Inception.
-AI startups in healthcare account for 16% of Inception members, followed by those in IT services at 15%.
+In terms of industries, health care, information technology services (IT), intelligent video analytics (IVA), media and entertainment (M&E), and robotics are the top five in Nvidia Inception.
+AI startups in health care account for 16% of Inception members, followed by those in IT services at 15%.

 AI startups in IVA make up 8%, with M&E and robotics AI startups tied at 7%.